 1. Ask clarifying questions before you even start writing code.

-By doing this, you might get hints from the interviewer, plus you want to make sure you fully understand the challenge/question before diving in)
+Instead of starting to write out your code immediately, slow down.
+Even if you think you already know how to solve the problem or answer the question, ask clarifying questions.
+By doing this, you might get hints from the interviewer, plus you want to make sure you fully understand the challenge/question before diving in.

 “Ask questions around [your initial] assumptions of the question, and try to reason about the question from a bottom-up perspective,” adds Chris.